Muhammad I of Granada: Settling in Granada

 Muhammad entered Granada in May 1238 (Ramadan 635).
 According to Ibn al-Khatib, he entered the city dressed like a sufi, in a plain wool cap, coarse clothes and sandals.
-He took up residence in the alcazaba (castle) built by the Zirids in the 11th century.
+He took up residence in the alcazaba (castle) built by the Zirids of Granada in the 11th century.
 He then inspected an area known as al-Hamra, where there was a small fortress, and laid the foundations there for his future residence and fortress.
 Soon work began on defensive structures, an irrigation dam, and a dike.
 The construction would last into the reigns of his successors, and the complex would be known as the Alhambra and would become the residence of all Nasrid rulers up to the surrender of Granada in 1492.
 He pressured his tax collectors to collect the necessary funds for the construction, going as far as executing Almería's tax-gatherer Abu Muhammad ibn Arus to enforce his demands.
 He also used money sent by the Hafsid ruler of Tunis—intended for defense against the Christians—to extend the city's mosque.